Randomized controlled trial: Ethics and feasibility

 Whilst RCTs are considered the golden standard of research in evidence-based medicine, they may be inappropriate for study in certain contexts.
-For instance, RCTs may be imporper for studying medical interventions with "obvious" benefits to patients, as such practice would unethically deny the control group of effective treatment.
+For instance, RCTs may be improper for studying medical interventions with "obvious" benefits to patients, as such practice would unethically deny the control group of effective treatment.
 Challenges may also arise in instances where a treatment requires the active participation of participants, such as psychotherapy or approaches based on community development.

 Historically, it has been difficult to effectively utilize RCTs for the study of surgical procedures.
 Unlike with the study of medication, where blinding tends to be relatively easy through placebos, blinding of the investigator-surgeon may be impossible within a surgical trial, and the evident physiological impacts of surgery may compromise blinding on the part of the subjects without the use of sham controls, which are only considered possible for a narrow range of surgical interventions.

 RCTs may also be considered infeasible or unethical for studying the mental health impacts of interventions with obvious physical effects, especially when those are highly sought out by patients, such as with abortion and adolescent transgender healthcare.
 Other than compromising masking, it is likely that RCT study designs for some of these interventions would also result in high likelihood of withdrawal, non-adherence, and response bias in the control groups, making RCTs potentially unreliable.

 In social science

-Due to the recent emergence of RCTs in social science, the use of RCTs in social sciences is a contested issue.
+Due to the recent emergence of RCTs in social science, their application in these fields remain a contested issue among academics.
 Some writers from a medical or health background have argued that existing research in a range of social science disciplines lacks rigour, and should be improved by greater use of randomized control trials.
+Similarly, many economists have found RCTs are the gold standard for ensuring outcomes represent causal inference and not just correlation.
+Overall, the adaptation of RCTs into social science has become significant in recent decades.